-ADs and ACs are on call 24 hours a day.
+A member of the residence life professional staff are on call 24 hours a day.
 During business hours (8:30 a.m.-4:30 p.m.
-Monday through Friday), ADs and ACs can be located in their office during the hours posted.
-ADs and ACs also have voicemail and email contacts posted where residential students are encouraged to leave messages.
-After hours, the ADs and ACs on call can be contacted through the RA or the front desk of the living area.
+Monday through Friday), residence life professional staff are in their office during the hours posted. residence life professional staff also have voicemail and email contacts posted where residential students are encouraged to leave messages.
+After hours, the residence life professional staff on duty on call can be contacted through the RA or the front desk of the living area.